(Last Updated July 13, 2022)

 New Year . . .
 Same Old Politics?
 (Last Updated January 1, 2022)

 I’ll have much more to say about Mr. Krokoff as I continue this post.
 However, suffice to say that new City Council members need to keep professional distance from Mr. Krokoff.
 They may have to show him the door.
 That is made more difficult if they’ve established a chummy relationship with Krokoff, as has been the case with some current council members.
-I believe new council members–if they are objective–will soon come to realize that there are serious problems down at City Hall and that much of the dysfunction can be traced back to poor leadership . . . and by extension a toxic culture of incompetence and corruption (by which I mean staff intentionally disregarding the law in its recommendations to Council and selective enforcement of Milton’s laws).
+I believe new council members–if they are objective–will soon come to realize that there are serious problems down at City Hall and that much of the dysfunction can be traced back to poor leadership . . . resulting in a toxic culture of incompetence and corruption (by which I mean staff intentionally disregarding the law in its recommendations to Council and selective under-enforcement and over-enforcement of Milton’s laws).